Medical Malpractice Lawyers in Pittsburgh, PA

 - Surgical removal of affected organs due to advancement of the cervical cancer

 Consult with an Experienced Pittsburgh Cancer Misdiagnosis Attorney Today

-Here at Matzus Law, our staff includes experienced attorneys and medical professionals.
+Here at Matzus Law LLC, our staff includes experienced attorneys and medical professionals.
 We believe that effective litigation of medical negligence lawsuits requires extensive legal and medical knowledge.
 That’s why we have a physician assistant on staff to assess patient medical records.
 We also work with top-tier medical experts to determine the extent and nature of the damages caused by the defendant’s negligence.

 If you have suffered injuries due to a delayed diagnosis or misdiagnosis of cervical cancer in Pennsylvania, you may be entitled to recover damages as compensation for your medical expenses, pain and suffering, lost wages, and various other losses.
-Call Matzus Law at (412) 330-1006, or fill out the online contact form, to arrange a free consultation with Pittsburgh medical malpractice attorney Jason Matzus today.
+Call Matzus Law LLC at (412) 330-1006, or fill out the online contact form, to arrange a free consultation with Pittsburgh medical malpractice attorney Jason Matzus today.

 We look forward to hearing from you.